-We recently collaborated with SPD Milan on a workshop in the master program in food design.
+We recently collaborated with SPD Milan on a workshop for their master’s degree program on food design.
 In the workshop, the students explored ways to promote good nutrition using the colors of food.
 The brief was to ideate product systems that enable people to combine colors, and to create exciting and meaningful eating experiences.
-According Federico Casotto, who leads our Food Lab, and who was in charge of the project from our side,
+According to Federico Casotto, who leads our Food Lab, and who was in charge of the project from our side,

 Here are some of the ideas that came out of the process:

 The Abstract Kit (above) includes edible paper, fresh vegetable creamy soups in place of paint and drawing tools.
 It allows children to play with food, and to learn to enjoy new flavors.
 After creating the edible masterpieces, you just fold the paper and eat it.
 By Lucia Amaddeo, Joaquim Fernandes and Patty S.

 Dip ’n’ Dish is a system of colored, edible corn tortilla bowls and dips, ideal for a healthy, fun, and light aperitivo with friends.
 The cleverly designed plastic pouch is easy to use in customizing the snacks and creating interesting color and flavor combinations.
 Designed by Magdalena Ackermann, Giulia Da Mommio, Christie Liberatore and Chiao Yin.

 Falafull (below) is a falafel with a crispy veggie outside and creamy hummus filling – a perfect, colorful snack or party finger food.
 By Linda Klock, Cristobal Noguera and Tina Wu.